Coronavirus: First two patients in UK receiving treatment at specialist centre

 They are being given fully-furnished rooms, food, laundry facilities and have access to a team of medical staff who will closely monitor their condition.

-Kitchens are available for those who wish to self-cater, and families are being kept together.
+Kitchens are available for those who wish to self-cater, and families are being kept together, with games consoles, toys and cots provided.

 Anyone with suspicious symptoms will be taken to the Royal Liverpool and Broadgreen Hospital.